 Habitat: Breeds where foodplant is present, often woodland or scrubby grassland.
 The species wanders widely and can turn up almost anywhere.

-Larval foodplant: Alder buckthorn and buckthorn.
+Larval foodplant: Buckthorns (Frangula alnus and Rhamnus cathartica).

 Flight time: Usually seen from April to October (rarely seen in July).
 Adults emerge in the autumn, overwinter and emerge in the spring when they lay their eggs.